stitchit/StitchIt/README.md

   * Optimize various image processing calculations such as resizing, concatenation, cropping, transformation and color computations.

 3. Before 10th April:
-  * Explore GPU implementation for the other parts of the feature descriptor calculation and compare execution times.
   * Explore possible parallelization of RANSAC